 '''

 def search(initialState, goalTest, successors):

+initialAS = (None, initialState) # no action

+if goalTest(initialState): return [initialAS]

-agenda = [[initialState]]
+agenda = [[initialAS]]

+a list of a single path

 while agenda != []:

 path = selectNextPathToExpand(agenda)

 newPaths = []

-for newState in successors(path[-1]):
+for newAS in successors(state(path[-1])):

+(newA, newS) = newAS

-if goalTest(newState):
+if goalTest(newS):

-return path + [newState]
+return path + [newAS]

-elif newState in path:

-pass

-else:
+elif stateInASList(newS, path):

-newPaths.append(path + [newState])
+newPaths.append(path + [newAS])

 add(newPaths, agenda)

 return None

 '''

-We start by initializing the agenda to contain a single path, which itself contains a single initial state.
+We start by initializing the agenda to contain a single path, which itself contains a single actionstate pair, consisting of the action None and the initial state.
 This is the state from which the search will begin.
 Now, we enter a loop that will run until the agenda is empty (we have no more paths to consider), but could stop sooner.
 Inside the loop, we select a path from the agenda (more on how we decide which one to take out in a bit) and expand it.
-To expand a path, we get ahold of the the last state in that path (path[-1]), get all possible successors of that state, and consider extending our current path with each of those successor states.
+To expand a path, we get a hold of the last state in that path (path[-1]), get all possible successors of that state, and consider extending our current path with each of those successor action-state pairs.
 We'll call this process visiting each of the successor states.

-First, we look to see of one of those new states satisfies the goal test.
-If it does, we return the path with this good state added to it, and we're done!
+First, we look to see if one of those new states satisfies the goal test.
+If it does, we return the path with this good action-state pair added to it, and we're done!
 Next, we check to see if the state we're thinking about adding is already in the path.
 If it is, we can apply pruning rule 1, and just skip this path.
-Finally, if neither of those conditions holds, we add the new state to the path and put this extended path on our list of new paths.
+Finally, if neither of those conditions holds, we add the new action-state pair to the path and put this extended path on our list of new paths.
 Once we have a list of new paths derived from the path we're expanding, we add them to the agenda.